Pericles001/storify/README.md

 ## About storify

-Learning laravel framework through thid*s project
+Learning laravel framework through this project